AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 Janie felt as if she were getting away with something, so she felt compelled to ’fess up.
 “Well, there was the time when I pushed Bobby away from my construction set…”

 “No problemo, Janie.
-Your parents shoved him on you and told you to <i>share</i>!”
+Your parents shoved him on you and told you to _share_!”
 He spat out the last as if it were the kind of word that would cause your mouth to get a bar of Lifebuoy soap shoved into it.
-“Now <i>that</i> was wicked.
+“Now _that_ was wicked.
 Nothing for them this Christmas.”

 “How do you know all that?” said Janie.